 • Encourage the culture of double-checking their tasks before submission.

 Failure to follow procedures is a common error that can occur in the workplace.
-When employees do not follow established procedures or guidelines for completing tasks, this error abounds.
+This error abounds when employees do not follow established procedures or guidelines for completing tasks.
 This can happen for several reasons, such as lack of training, inadequate supervision, or overconfidence in their abilities.

 The risks it poses: